-4.1.4. data for continuing education learners as presented on the registration forms, and their study results on completion of continuing education programmes;
+4.1.4. continuing education learners’ data as presented on the registration forms, and their study results on completion of the continuing education programmes;

 4.1.5. other personal data of continuing education learners.
-The university collects these data on the basis of the consent of the continuing education learner and at the request of the financer of continuing education depending on the contract.
+The university collects these data based on the consent of the continuing education learner and at the request of the financer of continuing education depending on the contract.
 The university informs the continuing education learner separately of collecting these data.

 4.3.
 If the continuing education learner gives a separate consent,

-4.3.1. the university will use the learner’s email address to send information about other training courses organised by the university, by including the learner on the relevant mailing list.
-Continuing education leaners can delete their name from the mailing list at any time, using the link in the mailing list message;
+4.3.1. the university uses the learner’s email address to send information about other training courses organised by the university, by including the learner in the relevant mailing list.
+Continuing education leaners may remove themselves from the mailing list at any time, using the link in the mailing list message;

-4.3.2. the university will process the personal data supplied voluntarily by the continuing education learner (for example, health data included in the free text field) to perform the contract concluded with the learner and/or to comply with a legal obligation.
+4.3.2. the university processes the personal data supplied voluntarily by the continuing education learner (for example, health data included in the free text field) to perform the contract concluded with the learner and/or to comply with a legal obligation.

 4.4.
 The university may use the contact details of school-leavers who have participated in continuing education, on the basis of consent, in its marketing activities to offer them opportunities for further education in the university’s degree programmes.

 4.5.
 In the case of legitimate interest, the university may send the data on the participation of a general education student in training courses, including Youth Academy courses, to the school of the student.
-The university may also, in the case of legitimate interest, communicate information on a continuing education learner to a third person who has paid for the continuing education (for example, the employer of the continuing education learner).
+The university may also, in the case of legitimate interest, communicate information on a continuing education learner to a third person who has paid for the continuing education (for example, to the continuing education learner’s employer).

 4.7.
 If the continuing education learner has registered to a university’s training course via the continuing education information system Juhan, the learner’s data are sent to the university, who is the processor.
 After the training course, the university will send the study results to the Juhan information system.
 The university is authorised to do so on the basis of the consent given by the continuing education learner during registration as a user of the Juhan information system, and the contract made by the university with the operator of the Juhan information system (see also the Terms and conditions of use of the Juhan information system for continuing education).

 4.8.
-Training materials that contain personal data (for example, registration sheets) will be destroyed after the expiry of the limitation period for contestation and for the financer of the training course to file a claim.
+Course materials that contain personal data (for example, registration sheets) are destroyed after the expiry of the time limit for contestation and for the financer of the training course to file a claim.